Timeline 2.0

 Open standards

 I tried to pick standard file formats for my data.
 The timeline displays images, videos and PDFs, as well as other common files.
+My journal is just a bunch of markdown files.
+My location history is GPX tracks.
+My search history and bank statements are in CSV files.

 Scripts over systems